xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 The logs file are contained in the './log' folder which is created by the server (if not already present).
 These files are to be used when contacting with support in case of problems.
 The logs are a multi-file aggregating level log files that split information according to the relative microservice and provide information about type in a condensed matter.
+This means that for repetitive messages (e.g. sensor connection) or errors (e.g. TCP read error) the log will report the first date, the latest date and the cumulative number of messages received.
+Read the messages and their repetitiov to isolate possible issues.
+When this does not help, please refer to the debug mode section.
-For further information refer to https://github.com/fpessolano/mlogger.
+For further information on the standard log format refer to https://github.com/fpessolano/mlogger.

+Please note that a traditional log is available with option '-ll'.
+However, the server does not control the log file size and this is to be used only during installation or troubleshooting.

+## 5. Debug built
+Any build ending with __debug_ is a debug built.
+It comes with two additional options that can be used to isolate possible problems.

+    -debug                  : enable debug mode
+    -echo                   : server enables echo mode

+The _-debug_ option write in consoles data from the server state.
+It is advised to use this modality together with a person from support.
+The _-echo_ option turns the server into an echo server that only reports if a sensors is connected and writes to console its trace as:

+      Trace device {mac} -> {message_hex_trace}

+This version can be used to check if a sensor is connected and is sending data.
+Debug built do not support database operations.

-## 5. Release Notes
+## 6. Release Notes

-**5.1 Known bugs**
+**6.1 Known bugs**
 This build is currently in alpha, therefore several bugs are still present
 BUG list:
  - MIPSLE builts can suffer fatal crashes under rare circumstances such as several sensor connecting and disconnecting at the same time several times.
-It is adviced to use a daemon to ensure their restart.
+It is advised to use a daemon to ensure their restart.

+## 7. Development Notes
+**7.1 REQUIREMENTS**
+GO 1.15 or newer
+Golang Packages (to be revised):
+- go.etcd.io/bbolt/
+- xetal.ddns.net/supportservices
+- github.com/mongodb/mongo
+- github.com/fpessolano/mlogger  (>=0.4.2)
+- github.com/gorilla/mux
+- gopkg.in/ini.v1

+External services:
+- mongoDB database (for full server only)

+Detachable services:
+- webService

+**7.2 BUILD OPTION**
+The following tags can be used for specific build:

+     - (notags)     : complete server build
+     - embedded     : build without database support
+     - debug        : build with debug support
+     - dev          : build with development and debug support
+     - script       : compiles only main_script for compilation of external scripts or other test code
+     - nc           : new cache (experimental)

+Please refer to the nmake file for what compiler options are advicedc for which built.
+Note that mipsle/linux for OpwenWRT seems broken when some compiler flags are used.

+**7.3 Development modes**
+    -debug                  : enable debug mode
+    -dev                    : development mode
+    -stress                 : number of stress cycles (overrides dev) -echo                   : server enables echo mode (0: off, 1: raw with not processing, 2: gate values, 3: space values) -la                     : not available

-**5.2 Feature Roadmap**
+**7.4 Feature Roadmap**
 - Clarifies some log message better
 - Make an echo mode available to assist for installations reporting also errors differently
 - Make stress test with MIPSLE cache lib jac
 - Add database management tools
 - API for custom reports in excel/CVS format to be sent per email
 - Add option for export format (' or ")
 - Decoupled channels from TCP and add serial support

-**5.3 Development TODOs**
+**7.5 Development TODOs**
 - Remove bboltDB from all builts
 - Check lifetime cache malicious attacks (vs DoS)
 - Support variable sensor response instead of only 1,-1,255
 - Clean code